Understanding LV in Roman Numerals: A practical guide

 -

 Descending Order (Generally): While the subtractive principle allows for exceptions, Roman numerals are generally written with numerals in descending order of value.
-For example, LXXVIII (78) is written with L (50) followed by XX (20) and VIII (8), not in a scrambled order.
+Take this: LXXVIII (78) is written with L (50) followed by XX (20) and VIII (8), not in a scrambled order.

 Advanced Roman Numeral Concepts: Understanding Larger Numbers

 While LV showcases a simpler example, the Roman numeral system can represent significantly larger numbers.
 Understanding the patterns and principles outlined above enables us to confidently interpret more complex numerals.
-For instance, consider the following examples:
+To give you an idea, consider the following examples:

 - MDCCLXXVI (1776): M (1000) + D (500) + CC (200) + LXX (70) + VI (6) = 1776